It's no secret that we're currently in a candidate driven market. Employers need to work harder to attract quality talent and retain employees.

 3. Company culture and environment

 Candidates want to know what a day in their job will look like.
 This relates not just to a clear depiction of what their role will involve daily, but also what the workplace culture is like.
 Are there staff events and activities they can get involved in?
 Are there employee incentive schemes, rewards or competitions that might interest them?
+What do you offer in terms of flexible working arrangements?
 Express this clearly in your EVP and you’ll instantly notice the volume increase of quality candidates applying for vacancies.

 Whilst you may spend a long time planning out an effective EVP, don’t forget retention is just as important.
 There’s no point putting lots of work into your candidate proposition and employer branding, only to lose your new and best candidates soon after they begin their new position.